I’ve been to this Cafe; I was there when I helped Laurie and Twyla move to Tucson.

 The crime angered members of UA’s Pride Alliance, who yesterday kicked off their annual Gay, Lesbian and Bisexual Awareness Week.
 “Up until Matthew Shepard, hate crimes didn’t get the press they deserved and it’s really scary, especially in a liberal town like Tucson,” said Jonna Lopez, a 24-year-old UA junior and coordinator of the university’s Pride Alliance.
 Shepard, a 21-year-old gay University of Wyoming student, died Oct.
 12, 1998, five days after he was kidnapped, robbed, and beaten.
 Investigators said robbery was the main motive, but that Shepard’s killers singled him out because he was gay.

 In Tucson, the 1976 death of 21-year-old Richard J. Heakin helped change the community’s views about sexual orientation.
 Heakin was beaten to death outside the Stonewall Tavern, a gay nightclub on North First Avenue.
 Four teens were charged with first-degree murder, but the charges were reduced and the teens were sentenced to probation.
+You can learn about The Hogle Law Firm here, who can help you with probation and other cases!

 Within a year of Heakin’s death, Tucson became one of the first cities to pass an anti-discrimination ordinance that included sexual orientation.